rkulla/shadowfighter/README.md

     $ ./shadowfighter [flags] < [drills/file.txt]

+There are some example drills included in the drills/ folder.
+You can use them, copy them to .txt files:

+    $ cd drills/
+    $ cp boxing.txt.example example.txt

+This is because they're .txt files are gitignored, so when you create your own, you won't accidentally commit them.

 If you want to change the source code, edit it, then rebuild the shadowfighter binary with:

     $ go build -o shadowfighter cmd/shadowfighter/main.go